udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ## Conclusion

 We covered how deep learning can be used to classify traffic signs with high accuracy, employing a variety of pre-processing  and regularization techniques (e.g. dropout), and trying different model architectures.
 We built highly configurable code and developed a flexible way of evaluating multiple architectures.
-Our model reached 98% accuracy on the test set which is close to the state of the art in this domain.
+Our model reached close to 98% accuracy on the test set which is close to the state of the art in this domain.

 Personally, I thoroughly enjoyed this project and gained practical experience using Tensorflow, matplotlib and investigating artificial neural network architectures.
 Moreover, I delved into some seminal papers in this field, which reinforced my understanding and more importantly refined my intuition about deep learning.